ElisaLegnani/PhotorealisticRendering/README.md

   ### Animation:

-  In the `examples\demo` directory, you may generate an animation of the demo scene, rotating 360 deg around the objects, through running the code:
+  In the `examples\demo` directory, you may generate an animation of the demo scene, rotating 360° around the objects.
+  In order to run the code, you need to install `parallel` : `sudo apt install parallel` (or `brew install parallel` if you use Homebrew).
+  This is needed to run in parallel the code and steap up the execution, otherwise it would take several minutes.

   ```sh
 $ ./generate-animation.sh
 ```

-*Note: it takes some minutes to generate.*

   <p align="center">
     <img src="./img/demo.gif" width="400">